jbryer/mldash/README.md

 reticulate::conda_create("mldash")
 ```

-And then make it active:
+And then make it active (note sure if it is necessary to do this for all
+three packages, but it doesn’t hurt):

 ``` r
 reticulate::use_condaenv("mldash")